eugeneloza/genesis/README.md

 Flower of Fellaric is separated into three petals each separated into three nationalities:

-+Petal of Reptila
++ Petal of Reptila

-*Transparenta - they're small and if following a strict diet, their bodies can become highly transparent.
+  * Transparenta - they're small and if following a strict diet, their bodies can become highly transparent.
 Dynamic stealth.

-*Talpa - slow and strong chameleons, capable of 3D retranslation of images behind them and walking walls and ceilings.
+  * Talpa - slow and strong chameleons, capable of 3D retranslation of images behind them and walking walls and ceilings.
 Static stealth.

-*Serpenta - poisonous snake-like creatures, who have a long and a strong tail, which can be used to jump or to attack enemies.
+  * Serpenta - poisonous snake-like creatures, who have a long and a strong tail, which can be used to jump or to attack enemies.

 +Petal of Ornita